Alejandro-SB/Funzo/README.md

         });
 ```

-Same as `Option`, we have 2 new methods: `Inspect` and `InspectErr` (and their async variants) in case you want to do something with the values without actually changing anything.
+Same as `Option`, we have 2 methods: `Inspect` and `InspectErr` (and their async variants) in case you want to do something with the values without actually changing anything.

 ### ResultBuilder
 Created by using the static method `For`, lets you map different exceptions to errors, allowing you to migrate from an exception based approach to a result based approach.